The Treat Food Allergy Center website is currently being updated. New content is being added. Please be sure to check back often.

 Foods that sometimes have sesame as an ingredient include:

-• Middle Eastern foods, such as hummus, tahini, baba ganoush, halva and other candies
+• Middle Eastern foods, such as hummus, tahini, baba ganoush (baba ghanoush), halva and other candies

 • Indian, Thai, Chinese, and other Asian foods, such as sushi rolls, stir fry, soups, confections, drizzles and sauces